CharlottePrimiceri/Motoneuron_Synergies_Driven_Gesture_Prediction/README.md

 ### Unity setup

 A rigged hand model must be imported into Unity.
+The right hand model used for visualization was obtained from the Unity XR package, and the project was developed using Unity Editor version 6000.4.3f1.
 The important requirement is that the hand contains separate finger bones such as:

 - `b_r_thumb1`, `b_r_thumb2`
 - `b_r_index1`, `b_r_index2`, `b_r_index3`